kabircse/Design-Principle-Pattern/OOP/inheritance.md

 1. **Single inheritance:** This is the most common type of inheritance, and it occurs when a new class inherits from a single existing class.
 2. **Multiple inheritance:** This occurs when a new class inherits from two or more existing classes.
-3. **Hierarchical inheritance:** This occurs when a class inherits from another class, which in turn inherits from another class, and so on.
+3. **Hierarchical inheritance:** Refers to a structure where multiple classes are derived from a single base or parent class.
+In this scenario, each subclass or child class inherits properties and methods from the same parent class, creating a hierarchy of classes.
 4. **Interface inheritance:** This occurs when a class implements one or more interfaces.

 # Example